SSWConsulting/SSW.Rules.Content/rules/searching-outlook-effectively/rule.md

 ---
 type: rule
-title: Do you know how to search effectively in Outlook?
+title: Do you know how to search Outlook effectively?
 uri: searching-outlook-effectively
 authors:
   - title: Ulysses Maclaren